Reading Break

 - Reading break only from directly behind the ball, missing slope information visible from other vantage points like the low side of the putt.

-- Reading the break independently of intended speed, when a firmer putt breaks less and a softer putt breaks more for the same slope.
+- Reading the break on its own of intended speed, when a firmer putt breaks less and a softer putt breaks more for the same slope.

 - Second-guessing and changing the read after committing to a line, which tends to produce a tentative, uncommitted stroke.